alexharri/website/posts/encoding-declension.md

 }
 ```

-This "works" but has major drawbacks, the first of which is bundle size.
-The <Ts>NAME_FORMS</Ts> list is about 256KB uncompressed and shrinks to 31KB when gzipped.
+This "works" but has two main issues, the first of which is bundle size.
+The <Ts>NAME_FORMS</Ts> list is about 30 kB gzipped, which I think is a tad much to add to a web app's bundle size.

-31KB is not terrible, but even if that were an acceptable bundle size for this library, this naive implementation only works for names in the <Ts>NAME_FORMS</Ts> list.
-As mentioned earlier, there are around 800 approved Icelandic names which would not be covered.
+The second issue is that this naive implementation only works for names in the <Ts>NAME_FORMS</Ts> list.
+As mentioned earlier, there are around 800 approved Icelandic names that are not be covered by the DIM data.

+Let's see how we can solve both of those.

-## Compressing the forms
+## Encoding the forms compactly

 We're currently storing the four different forms of each name in full.
-We can compact this by encoding the forms by storing the _root_ of the name with the suffixes of each form.
+We can remove a lot of the redundancy by instead storing the [longest common prefix][longest_common_prefix] of the name and the suffixes of each form.

 Consider the forms of "Guðmundur":